Yuriy Yekhanurov: Books authored

+Books edited

 Later career

 From July 2009 till February 2010 Yekhanurov was first deputy head of the Ukrainian Presidential Secretariat.
 After his political career he became a professor at the Taras Shevchenko National University of Kyiv.

 In the October 2015 Ukrainian local elections Yekhanurov was a candidate for Mayor of Kyiv for the party Revival.
 He did not survive the first round of the Mayoral election.